JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 * [`Particle`](@ref), which propagates as a straight line.
 * [`MagneticParticle`](@ref), which propagates as a circle instead of a line (similar to electrons in a perpendicular magnetic field).

-There are two ways to create a particle.
-The first one is to provide the constructor with some initial conditions:
+To make a particle, provide the constructor with some initial conditions:
 ```@example 2
 x0 = rand(); y0 = rand();
 φ0 = 2π*rand()